jumraiya/jumraiya.github.io/posts/datalog.md

 - Using incremental updates to views for building state machines.

-So far DBSP as mostly been applied to SQL databases, I think it could be a great fit for Datomic like databases because of the simplicity of the query language.
+I think it could be a great fit for Datomic like databases because of the simplicity of the query language.
 The transaction log and eavt index readily provides all the changesets needed to implement a DBSP circuit.
+This concept has already been implemented in production by the creators of DBSP, checkout [feldera](https://github.com/feldera/feldera) .
+Feldera is geared towards SQL databases.

 I think materialized views can also be applied on the client side.
 State management is a hard problem regardless of the domain, there are multiple tools like Reframe, Redux which help to synchronize state from the server and also manage complex state transitions in the UI.
-In my opinion there are two main orthogonal problems that need to be solved for state management on the client side.

-- Structuring state in a way that is easily navigable
-- Performing efficient updates on application state so that the UI can be updated accordingly

-I believe the first one is solved by simply using a database, in the clojure world we have Datascript which can run in the browser as well as in a JVM process.
-The second one could perhaps be handled by incremental views, so I set out to validate the idea.

-The following assumes we can register Datalog queries whose results are incrementally updated on each transaction and we have access to the diff as well.

 ## The escape room(s)